Milos returning a shotTHE CANADIAN PRESS/Ryan Remiorz

 A Little More About Milos

-Getting into the Sport: Was hooked on tennis by age six, drawn to it because it was an individual sport and only he would be responsible… Outside Interests: Enjoys watching movies and art… Avid fan of FC Barcelona, Toronto Raptors and Toronto Blue Jays… Dunked during the 2016 NBA All-Star Celebrity Game in Toronto… Founded the Milos Raonic Foundation in 2012 to support children from disadvantaged backgrounds and remove economic, physical and other barriers that might prevent them from becoming healthy, productive members of society… Odds and Ends: Good luck charm is a small plush pig with a four leaf clover gifted to him by his sister… Favorite quote: “You miss 100% of the shots you don’t take.” – Wayne Gretzky… His family moved to the Toronto area when he was three…
+Getting into the Sport: Was hooked on tennis by age six, drawn to it because it was an individual sport and only he would be responsible… Outside Interests: Enjoys watching movies and art… Avid fan of FC Barcelona, Toronto Raptors and Toronto Blue Jays… Dunked during the 2016 NBA All-Star Celebrity Game in Toronto… Founded the Milos Raonic Foundation in 2012 to support children from disadvantaged backgrounds and remove economic, physical and other barriers that might prevent them from becoming healthy, productive members of society… Odds and Ends: Good luck charm is a small plush pig with a four leaf clover gifted to him by his sister… Favorite quote: “You miss 100% of the shots you don’t take.” – Wayne Gretzky… His family left the former Yugoslavia in 1994 because of the ongoing war and moved to the Toronto area…

 Olympic Highlights